mukundan316-cell/UseCaseFramework/VALUE_FRAMEWORK_GUIDE.md

 2. **T-shirt Sizing Errors**: Validate mapping rules and size definitions
 3. **PDF Generation Problems**: Ensure client-side generation is enabled
 4. **Import Failures**: Verify Excel field mappings and data formats
+5. **Feedback Submission Issues**: Check API endpoint availability and data validation
+6. **Bubble Chart Display Problems**: Verify bubble sizing configuration and data ranges

 ### Support Resources:
 - **Configuration Validation**: Built-in validation for metadata changes
 - **Error Messaging**: Detailed error descriptions and resolution guidance
 - **Audit Logs**: Comprehensive logging for troubleshooting
 - **Admin Tools**: Built-in diagnostic and maintenance utilities
+- **User Feedback System**: Continuous improvement through user input collection
+- **Performance Monitoring**: Real-time performance tracking and optimization

+## Key Reminders

+> **Remember**: The goal is not to have all use cases as Quick Wins, but to build a balanced portfolio that delivers both immediate value and long-term transformation.

+### Success Indicators:
+- **Balanced Portfolio Distribution**: Healthy mix across all quadrants
+- **Regular Score Calibration**: Quarterly reviews and adjustments
+- **Stakeholder Alignment**: Consistent scoring across teams
+- **Continuous Improvement**: Active use of feedback systems
+- **Strategic Focus**: Clear connection between scores and business objectives

 ---

-*This guide covers the complete functionality of the RSA AI Use Case Value Framework.
+*This comprehensive guide covers the complete functionality of the RSA AI Use Case Value Framework, including all recent enhancements and best practices.
 For technical implementation details, refer to the codebase documentation and API specifications.*